M2007Taha/Pithon/README.md

 Input Fields: Enter the required values (e.g., numbers, angles) in the designated input fields within each tab.
 Buttons: Click the corresponding buttons (e.g., "Calculate") to trigger the calculations.
 Output Fields: The results of the calculations will be displayed in the corresponding output fields within each tab.
-Clear Button: Use the "Clear" button (if available) to erase previous results and start fresh within a tab.

 #### Pi Day Fun

 πthon is ideal for Pi Day celebrations!
 You can use it to: